Thabisocn/wordlist/README.md

  https://github.com/ffuf/ffuf

-# NB

-# Still a work in progress we want a PERFECT WORDLIST
+# NB:Still a work in progress we want a PERFECT WORDLIST

-## You may also like...
+# You may also like...

 - [TrickShot  IO](https://github.com/Thabisoc123/Trickshot) - Trickshot IO app